 Pain and stomach cramps.

-Abdominal pain is one of symptoms of Irritable Bowel Syndrome (IBS) is the most common.
-Normally, the intestines and brain work together to control hormones, digestive, nervous, and signals issued by the good bacteria that live in your intestines.
 However, IBS is not well received signal, causing the colon muscles tense and does not coordinate well.
 This pain usually occurs in the lower abdomen or throughout the abdomen, and rarely takes place only in the upper abdomen.
 This pain usually subside after you defecate.

 Diarrhea.